raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

 --- /collapse ---

+You can apply as many CSS classes to an element as you like.
+Just write the names of all the classes you want to use inside the `class` attribute (remember, without the dot!), separating them with spaces.

-+ Let's make another CSS **class** to give the sections some margin and padding.
++ Let's make another CSS class to give the sections some margin and padding.
 In `styles.css`, add the following code:

 ```css
   .sectionSpacing {